 For a different and exhilarating way of flying your drone, check out the DJI FPV.
 It comes with the DJI FPV Goggles V2, which lets you look through the lens of the DJI FPV and pilot it in first-person view.
 The ultra-wide 150-degree field of view gives you a good look of what’s ahead of the drone, while HD video transmission at up to 120fps provides a smooth real-time view of your flight.
 The DJI FPV offers three modes — S mode for flying manually with simplified controls, N mode for traditional flight controls with safety features, and M Mode for complete control and customizable parameters.
 As a safety net, the DJI FPV comes with an emergency brake and hover button that once pressed will make the drone stop and hover, no matter the flight mode and its speed.

 How to choose a drone

-Generally (and this is not a hard and fast rule), a cheap drone typically features 720p video and at a lower frame rate, usually 30 frames per second.
+Generally (and this is not a hard and fast rule), a drone typically features 720p video and a relatively low frame rate, usually 30 frames per second.
 While for most of us this will be fine, the video will lack that cinematic smoothness.
 Stepping up to a midrange drone (typically in the $250 to $750 range) gets you 1080p video and often at 60fps, which results in higher-quality video.